Self-Hosting

 Backups

 Backups are done both on the cloud level (a 24hr snapshot), and via Restic.
-The latter backups are done on an 8 hour schedule, are then encrypted and uploaded over to S3 in encrypted format.
+The latter backups are done on an 8-hour schedule, are then encrypted and uploaded to S3..

 Monitoring